 Editor’s note » This is the second of a five-part series of articles that will deconstruct the requirements of AC7102.
 Each article will appear every other month through 2021.
-Part 1 was published in February.
+Click here for Part 1.

 It is my hope that suppliers may have, at the very least, gained some insight into some challenges they may face when interpreting and implementing the AC7102 Nadcap general checklist.
 Both tasks mentioned can be time consuming regardless of how long one has been in the industry.
 The goal of these five in-depth focused articles is to point out the challenges that, as I see, face suppliers who are both new to Nadcap and are seeking reaccreditation.
 To interpret the checklist requirements while explaining both intent and what is expected is my goal.